azer/react-analyzer/README.md

 # react-analyzer

-Extract structured information about React components and their props through fast, reliable static analysis through AST parsing.
+Extract structured information about React components and their props through AST parsing.

 **Ideal for:**
 * Feeding high level codebase structure to LLMs